Complex Regional Pain Syndrome – CRPS

 - Psychotherapy: Many patients with complex regional pain syndrome are prone to develop post-traumatic stress disorder, anxiety, and depression.
 These disorders may increase the perception of pain.
 In order to promote recovery among patients with complex regional pain syndrome, a doctor may recommend treating these secondary conditions with psychotherapy, which can consist of coping strategies, therapeutic counseling, and cognitive restructuring.

 - Medication Management: There are several classes of medication that can effectively treat complex regional pain syndrome.
-The most common medications for this condition include botulinum toxin injections, lidocaine, morphine, prednisolone, aspirin, and ketamine.
+The most common medications for this condition include botulinum toxin injections, lidocaine, morphine, prednisolone, and aspirin.
 An experienced doctor will provide a personalized pain management plan that strategically and safety combats the pain.

 - Physiotherapy: Treatments such as physiotherapy are designed to improve the range of motion of a painful limb or body part.
 Motility exercise can also support optimal blood flow and alleviate circulatory symptoms.
 Studies have shown that rehabilitating the affected limb may prevent secondary brain changes that are the result of chronic pain.